Add some “magic” to PHP apps: Dynamic properties

 “Magic methods” are class methods that start with double-underscores “__”.
 PHP has more than 1 of them, however today we’ll make usage only 4 of them: __set, __get, __isset, __unset.

 So, what’s so special about them?
 You could use them to make your object more adaptive, you could have dynamic and unlimited properties.
+For example we have a simple User class:

 class User {